DSD-DBS/capella-collab-manager/docs/docs/user/tools/capella/teamforcapella/import/import-from-t4c.md

  ~ SPDX-License-Identifier: Apache-2.0
  -->

-# Import a Capella model from a TeamForCapella server into your persistent workspace
+# Import a Capella Model from a TeamForCapella Server into your Persistent Workspace

 <!-- prettier-ignore -->
 !!! warning